Probing Pretrained Models of Source Code: Probing tasks

 \subsection{Token Path Type}

-The second task consists of predicting the position of a token in the AST.
-Given a subtoken $s_i$ and corresponding embedding $\mathbf{w_i^\ell}$, the task is to predict the path type from the root to the $t(s_i)$ token, e.g. $[1, 2, 1]$, meaning go to the first child, then to the second one, then to the first one.
-This task is formulated as a classification problem over $15$ most common path types.
+The first two probing tasks test whether pretrained models contain information about the syntactic structure of code.
+The first task consists of predicting the position of a token in the Abstract Syntax Tree (AST).
+Given a subtoken $s_i$ and the corresponding embedding $\mathbf{w_i^\ell}$, the task is to predict the path type from the root to the $t(s_i)$ token, e.g. $[1, 2, 1]$, meaning go to the first child, then to the second one, then to the first one.
+This task, which is a local task, is formulated as a classification problem by selecting target subtokens corresponding to $15$ most frequent path types.
+As a baseline, we consider constant prediction w.~r.~t. a subtoken, i.~e. we select the most frequent class (path type) for each subtoken in the vocabulary.